xemmel/BizTalkCourseDTI/README.md

 1. Make a new Project (Kursus.Debatch) and do what is needed!!!
 2. Make a new Schema with root element: Batch and namespace http://dti.dk
-3. set Envelope to true
+3. set Envelope to yes (Click on <Schema> and choose Envelope from Properties)
-4. Set Body X-Path to Batch
+4. Set Body X-Path to Batch (Click on root element, and select **Body XPath** choose Batch and click ok)
 5. Deploy Schema
 6. Make sure that the actual messages inside the Batch message is valid messages according to your schema(s)
 7. Submit the batch and verify that several messages are send to your Send Port